Gaussian approximation for sums of region-stabilizing scores: Introduction

 The comparative simplicity of the bounds provided in \cite{LSY19} comes at the cost of assuming a few conditions on the underlying space and the score functions.
 Even though these conditions are satisfied in many important examples as demonstrated therein, they are not applicable in some cases, especially, in examples exhibiting long-range interactions.
 A notable example is the number of minimal (or Pareto optimal) points in $\sP_s$ restricted to the unit cube $[0,1]^d$, $d \ge 2$.
 This example violates all existing stabilization conditions usually assumed in the context of quantitative limit theorems.
-The appearance of stabilization regions that can be arbitrarily thin and long makes the radius of stabilization too large to obtain a meaningful bound using results in \cite{LSY19}.
-As a result, \cite{LSY19} could only manage to handle a modified setting, where the cube is replaced by a set of the form $\{x \in [0,\infty)^d : F(x) \le 1\}$, where $F : [0,\infty)^d \to \R_+$ strictly increases in each coordinate and satisfies some smoothness conditions.
-Even though one can define a function $F$ to achieve a domain arbitrarily close to the cube, the number of minimal points behave very differently in the two settings: while the variance of $H_s$ is of the order of $s^{(d-1)/d}$ (see \cite{LSY19}) in the amended setting, the variance is of the order of $\log^{d-1} s$ in the case of the cube (see \cite{bai:dev:hwan:05}).
+In particular, the appearance of stabilization regions that can be arbitrarily thin and long makes the radius of stabilization too large to obtain a meaningful bound using results from \cite{LSY19}.
+As a result, \cite{LSY19} could only manage to handle (in the problem of counting maximal points, which is equidistributed as the number of minimal points) a modified setting, by replacing the cube with a domain of the form $\{x \in [0,\infty)^d : F(x) \le 1\}$, where $F : [0,\infty)^d \to [0,\infty)$ is strictly increasing in each coordinate with $F(0)<1$, is continuously differentiable, and has continuous partial derivatives that are bounded away from zero and infinity.
+Even though one can define a function $F$ to obtain a domain that is arbitrarily close to the cube, the behavior of the number of maximal points is very sensitive to small changes in the shape of the domain: while the variance of $H_s$ is of the order of $s^{(d-1)/d}$ in the setting of \cite{LSY19}, its order becomes $\log^{d-1} s$ in the case of the cube, see \cite{bai:dev:hwan:05}.